Effect of finite Reynolds number on self-similar crossing statistics and fractal measurements in turbulence: Stochastic simulations

+For the unbounded control case, the TA interpulse distribution is modeled as a power law that exceeds the extent of the simulation domain.
+The power law PDF is defined as

 where $\tau_1$ and $\tau_2$ are the minimum and maximum values of the distribution, respectively, and $\alpha$ is the distribution exponent.
-The power law in Eq. \eqref{eq:powpdf} is equivalent to a Pareto distribution with exponent $\alpha-1$.
+The power law in Eq. \eqref{eq1} is equivalent to a Pareto distribution with exponent $\alpha-1$.
 The integral of the PDF is equal to unity -- as required by the PDF definition -- only for $\alpha >$ 1 and if a minimum value is imposed.
 The integral is infinite and the PDF is not well-defined for $\alpha \le$ 1.
 The minimum $\tau_1=$ 1 is used here for simplicity.
 While a maximum value $\tau_2$ is typically $\infty$ for an unbounded power law, $\tau_2=10^{300}$ is employed to avoid infinite values in the simulations.
 This value is close to the largest definable number in double-precision floating-point format, and yields 300 decades of power law.
-For the present goals, this case is considered equivalent to an unbounded power law.
-An example PDF is shown in Fig. \ref{fig:example_pow}(a).
+An example PDF is shown in Fig. \ref{fig1}(a).

 Inverse transform sampling is used to select values of $\tau$ from the distribution.
 In this approach, the cumulative distribution function

 is inverted to define $\tau$ as a function of $CDF$: